zavolanlab/SplicingReprogramming/README.md

 used in this study.
 Others may work, but have not been tested.

 #### Required software
-TODO: Check for completeness, add links and check version numbers The following software is required.
+The following software is required.
 Wherever followed by parentheses, the indicated executable name, when called from a shell, has to link to the correct version of the specific software (i.e. it has to be available in your `$PATH` and to be returned by the `which` command when called with the